BITSS-OPA/opa-deworming/code/05_final_opa.md

 Where:

 - $\lambda_1$: direct effects of deworming on individuals' earnings.
-Here we use the symbol for treatment effect of approach 1, but the same logic applies to the treatment effect of approach 2 ($\alpha^{pooled}$)
+Here the report uses the symbol for treatment effect of approach 1, but the same logic applies to the treatment effect of approach 2 ($\alpha^{pooled}$)
 - $\lambda^{eff}_1$: impact of deworming on children who were treated and had a worm infection in the original evaluation
 - $\lambda^r_1$: impact of deworming on children who were treated and had a worm infection in the new region
 - $\eta$: prevalence rates in the original evaluation